blackberry/blackberry.github.com/ndk/components.md

 <a name="Erlang-OTP"/>
 **Erlang-OTP**
 Erlang-OTP is Erlang libraries and design principles.
-The ported code is available at [github.com/blackberry/Erlang-OTP](http://github.com/blackberry/Erlang-OTP).
+The ported code is currently available at [github.com/pelegri/Erlang-OTP](http://github.com/pelegri/Erlang-OTP) but should move "soon" to [github.com/blackberry/Erlang-OTP](http://github.com/blackberry/Erlang-OTP).
 Also see [Erlang.org](http://erlang.org/).

 <a name="Lua"/>